denten-books/plain-text/2-device.md

 to simulate other machines is unbounded.

-Finally, the very metaphysical nature of Turing machines implies the irreversible admixture of matter, content, and control.
+Finally, the very metaphysical nature of Turing machines implies the irreversible admixture of matter, content, and control structure.
 When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
 To wit: tear out the copyright notice along with the ISBN number, copy the words into a notebook, and recycle the paper.
 The literary device, by contrast, ingests both symbolic representation and control code through the same input stream.
 Where images of governance (like trademark and copyright symbols) *signify*, computed text *embodies*.
 Computation enacts control in exactly the sense by which Wittgenstein suggests to insert a layer of "rules" between symbol and interpretation, the sense by which Turing imagines computation as symbolic embodiment, and in the sense carried out through a class of devices for remote control and communication.